Pet Diagnostics and Internal Medicine in Elkhorn, WI

 Elkhorn Veterinary Clinic offers cutting-edge internal medicine to help pets with chronic illnesses.
 This involves using sophisticated tools for accurate diagnosing so we can find flexible treatment options.
 Like people, our pets can develop complex health problems such as diabetes, heart disease, allergies, hyperthyroidism, and kidney disease.
-With pet diagnostics, we can help dogs and cats enjoy a better quality of life regardless of their condition.
+With pet diagnostics in Elkhorn, WI, we can help dogs and cats enjoy a better quality of life regardless of their condition.

 If your pet is showing signs of an ongoing illness or is due for a checkup, request an appointment today.

 Our hospital has a full on-site testing laboratory for measuring different values and levels related to your pet’s internal functions.
 We can run tests on blood, urine, fecal, and tissue samples to see if your pet has a deficiency, an infection, or some other problem that may point to a larger issue.

 Some tests we offer include:

 - Complete blood count (CBC)

 - Blood pressure

 We can also obtain test results quickly if a patient comes to us with an urgent problem.
 Some of our tests take only minutes to complete.

 Our digital X-ray equipment allows for greater efficiency and thoroughness when diagnosing issues such as:

 - Broken bones